“Father…” I choked on the word as Roger and I sang a worship chorus with a small congregation in Kauai.

 This morning I determined that my little toe may be broken.

-For the past couple of days, I felt a dull pain — seemingly caused by something lumpy in my shoe.
-I took my shoe off a few times to feel inside but didn’t find anything.
-So I straightened the seam of my sock, thoughtlessly assuming it was the source of the problem.
+For the past couple of days, I felt a dull pain—seemingly caused by something lumpy in my shoe.
+I took my shoe off a few times to feel inside.
+When I didn't find anything, I straightened the seam of my sock, thoughtlessly assuming it was the source of the problem.

 (After all, it’s only a toe.)